 I don’t actually remember when I gave in and started eating sushi.
 Although I like to eat it now, I can’t say that I crave it.
 (The only exception is my beloved spicy tuna roll from Bonsai Japanese Restaurant in Poughkeepsie; the girls there put in my order as soon as I walk in the door.)
 But at this point, I do enjoy lots of different Asian cuisines.
 My favorite, in recent years, has probably been Thai food, and I’m particularly partial to the delicious panang curry at Sukhothai in Beacon.
 But I was completely bowled over by my first experience with Korean food at Beacon’s Seoul Kitchen.
 I had the delicious bibimbap, but it was the personalized attention in this cozy space that sealed the deal for me.

-Our cover story on all the amazing Asian food places around the Valley begins here.
 I can’t wait to venture out for another exciting Asian food experience.

 Just days before we put this issue to bed came the sad news that Pete Seeger had passed away at age 94.
 While we did not have time to prepare a proper tribute to America’s best-loved folk singer, environmentalist, and longtime Hudson Valley resident (we will run a full article about Seeger’s enduring legacy in the April issue), we have, naturally, all been talking about this one-of-a-kind man.
 As a fellow Beacon resident, I would spot Seeger in various places about town — at formal events, at the Farmers’ Market, and sometimes just walking down Main Street.